lightoj-dev/problem-tutorials/1089/en.md

 Let's think of each segment **AB** as of two points where **A** is the opening of the segment and **B** the ending of it.

 Consider the set of all opening and ending points of the segments sorted in increasing order.
-Iterating over the set from the beginning, only two case can arise.
+Iterating over the set, there may be two scenarios:

 1. An opening point `A` of segment `AB` is found. `AB` has started.
 Any point that comes after `A` (or equal to `A`) until we reach the endpoint `B` will be on that segment.